Vexcited/Vexcited/website/README.md

 Use `pnpm dev` to start Vite development server or `pnpm build` to build into the `./dist` folder.

-Also, use lint the code using `pnpm lint` and fix the styling errors with `pnpm lint --fix`.
+Also, use lint the code using `pnpm lint`.